About Us |

 To prove the authenticity of your relationship, include various types of evidence such as photos of the couple together, communication records (emails, text messages, social media interactions), joint financial records (bank accounts, insurance policies), proof of cohabitation (rental agreements, utility bills), and statements from family and friends attesting to the genuineness of your relationship.

-8.5 Can My Spouse Work in Canada While Their Application Is Being Processed?
+8.5 Can Your Spouse Work While the Application Is Processing?

 If your spouse is already in Canada and has applied for permanent residency through the inland spousal sponsorship program, they might get an open work permit.
 This lets them work while waiting for their application to go through.
 But if they’re applying from outside, they’ll have to wait for visa approval before working.